K-Gutierrez/LpColonizationIsland/README.md

 ```

-l) Visualizing the genomic islands
+m) Visualizing the genomic islands

 ```
 The genomic context of the genomic islands was visualized using GeneSpy, please visit: https://lbbe-dmz.univ-lyon1.fr/GeneSpy/